103 Market Street

-On a trail basis for 2017 and 2018, we are pleased to announce a program under which a trustee of the MASSB Foundation (Mark Poerio, a Maryland attorney) will provide a new or amended Last Will and Testament for you, at no charge.
-The legal services described below are being offered in the hope bequests will be made to the Foundation, but nothing is required.
+We are pleased to announce a program under which a trustee of the MASSB Foundation (Mark Poerio, a Maryland attorney) will provide a new or amended Last Will and Testament for you, at no charge.
+The legal services described below are being offered in the hope that you will consider leaving part of your estate to the MASSB Foundation.

 Question 1: What is meant by a “basic” Will (for no cost)?

 - Our program will enable you to receive a Will that is designed to be valid under Maryland law, and to be suitable for straightforward bequests to anyone you choose.

 Question 2: Suppose I want extensive estate planning advice, a living trust, or additional documents such as a power of attorney?

 - The costs would vary depending on what you desire.
 However, no charges would occur unless you give advance written approval.

 Question 3: What if I already have a Will or living trust?